Chopper1337/SACpy/README.md

 * Steam

+* OpenSSL

 ## Accounts

-* Create "accounts.sacpy" in the script's directory containing your accounts in the format of:
+1. Create "accounts.sacpy" in the script's directory containing your accounts in the format of:

   ```
   username:password